Polkadot-Blockchain-Academy/pba-content/syllabus/3-Blockchain/9-Econ_and_Game_Theory_in_Blockchain_slides.md

     </pba-col>

 Notes:

-And to properly analyse those games we need to have some value represenation, which in our case will be usually cryptocurrencies.
+And to properly analyze those games we need to have some value representation, which in our case will be usually cryptocurrencies.

 ---v